 There’s a topic of conversation that continuously cycles its way around the Vintage Kitchen.
 It involves disconcerting colors, one-dimensional shapes, and awkward arrangements.
-It combines presentation and companion items and fussy table settings.
+It combines presentation and food props and fussy table settings.
 And it is the ultimate make-or-break factor in the exploration of a recipe or the selection of a cookbook.

 This is the photograph that spawned the conversation…